-As spring is now upon us, many begin to think about raising some baby chicks for the home flock or to supply eggs for sale.
-There are several considerations for those contemplating purchasing a few chicks.
+As spring approaches, many people start thinking about raising chicks for home use or to supply eggs for sale.
+There are several things to keep in mind when purchasing chicks.

-Young chicks should be fed a chick starter diet until they are about 6 weeks old.
-Chickens grown for meat should be fed a starter formulated for meat chickens.
-Other starters will not support the rapid growth of the Cornish Cross breed.
+Feed your chicks a chick starter diet until they are about six weeks old.
+If growing chickens for meat, feed a starter formulated for meat chickens.
+Other starters will not support the rapid growth of Cornish Cross birds.